 Reference registered data sources

 When sharing to ArcGIS Enterprise, you can choose to reference registered data or copy all data.
 Sharing to Portal for ArcGIS 10.4 and later also has these data options.
-To reference data from data sources that have been registered with your federated server, choose the Reference registered data option.
+To reference data from data sources that are registered with your federated server, choose the Reference registered data option.
 For more information on data registration, see About registering your data with ArcGIS Server.

 If you do not want the web layer to have access to the registered data source, choose Copy all data.
 When using Copy all data, ArcGIS Pro copies all layers in the map to the server.
 This includes registered data.
 The web layer will use the data copied to the server.